FiuuPayment/Mobile-XDK-Fiuu_Cocoapods_Swift/README.md

 ## Installation

-### For Objective-C
+### For Swift

     Step 1 - Drag and drop MOLPayXDK.framework into the application project folder to perform all imports.
-Please copy both files into the project.

-    Step 2 - Add #import <MOLPayXDK/MOLPayLib.h>

-    Step 3 - Add <MOLPayLibDelegate> to @interface

-    Step 4 - Add -(void)transactionResult:(NSDictionary *)result for all delegate callbacks

-    Step 5 - Add 'App Transport Security Settings > Allow Arbitrary Loads > YES' to the application project info.plist

-    Step 6 - Add 'NSPhotoLibraryUsageDescription' > 'Payment images' to the application project info.plist

-    Step 7 - Add 'NSPhotoLibraryAddUsageDescription' > 'Payment images' to the application project info.plist

-### For Swift

-    Step 1 - Drag and drop MOLPayXDK.bundle and MOLPayXDK.framework into the application project folder to perform all imports.
 Please copy both files into the project.

     Step 2 - Create a bridging header file for MOLPay XDK Obj-c framework.
     Then add the bridging header file to the Swift Compiler under Objective-C Bridging Header.
 (Refer https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html)